 Not only do slow cooker liners make cleanup easy, but they are also great for people who have limited use of their hands.
 These liners will make soaking and scrubbing out your crockpot a thing of the past.

-A well-used slow cooker pot that is made of glazed porcelain or ceramic eventually develop scratches and cracks and you might worry that this is going to leach chemicals or bacterial into your food, so using a crockpot liner will keep the food away from scratches or cracks.
+A well-used slow cooker pot that is made of glazed porcelain or ceramic eventually develops scratches and cracks and you might worry that this is going to leach chemicals or bacterial into your food, so using a crockpot liner will keep the food away from scratches or cracks.
 You can actually extend the life of your appliance by using the liners.

 And last but not least, slow cooker liners are a great help if you want to cook different foods at the same time.
 Whether you’re cooking for just one or two or a large crowd you can use separate bags for each food item.

-That will prevent different foods from mixing together and each bag can be removed at different times, like vegetables, meat or rice, depending on the required cooking time for each food item.
+That will prevent different foods from mixing together and each bag can be removed at different times, like vegetables, meat, or rice, depending on the required cooking time for each food item.

 Are Slow Cooker Liners Safe?

 Slow cooker liners are designed to be used in a crockpot, so most of the better brands are completely BPA-free.
-They are food-safe and temperature resistant whether you use them on high, low, or keep warm settings.
+They are food-safe and temperature-resistant whether you use them on high, low, or keep warm settings.

 The recommended temperature range for most liners is -86°F to +375°F (-30°C to +190°C).BPA, or bisphenol A, is a chemical that can leach into food and negatively affect health.
 Even crockpot liners with BPA have such a tiny amount that whatever gets into your food is within acceptable limits.